MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 * When using Event Hub or IoT Hub ingestion, there is an event pre-aggregation in the *Data connection component*.
 During this stage of ingestion, events are treated as a single source to be ingested.
 Therefore, a few events appear as a single ingestion result after pre-aggregation.
 * Transient failures are retried internally in a limited number of attempts.
 Each transient failure is reported as a transient ingestion result.
 That's why a single ingestion may lead to more than one ingestion result.
 * Ingestion errors in the chart are listed by the category of the error code.
 To see the full list of ingestion error codes by categories and try to better understand the possible error reason, see [Ingestion error codes in Azure Data Explorer](error-codes.md).
-* To get more details on an ingestion error, you can set [failed ingestion diagnostic logs.](using-diagnostic-logs.md?tabs=ingestion#failed-ingestion-operation-log).
+* To get more details on an ingestion error, you can set [failed ingestion diagnostic logs](using-diagnostic-logs.md?tabs=ingestion#failed-ingestion-operation-log).
 However, it's important to consider that generating logs results in the creation of extra resources, and therefore an increase in the COGS (cost of goods sold).

 ## View the amount of ingested data

-The **Blobs Processed**, **Blobs Received**, and **Blobs Dropped** metrics provide information about the number of blobs that are processed, received, and dropped by the ingestion components during the stages of batching ingestion.
+The **Blobs Processed**, **Blobs Received**, and **Blobs Dropped** metrics provide information about the number of blobs that are processed, received, and dropped by the [ingestion components](#batching-stages) during the stages of batching ingestion.

 In this example, we'll use these metrics to see how much data passed through the ingestion pipeline, how much data was received by the ingestion components, and how much data was dropped.